openhab/openhab-addons/bundles/org.openhab.binding.nibeheatpump/contrib/NibeGW/Arduino/README.md

 ## RS-485 Modules

-For setttings up a NibeGW you need a RS485 module.
+For settting up a NibeGW you need a RS485 module.
+While ProDiNo already have RS-485 support included, you need a seperate module for Arduino Uno.
 Most cheap modules out there are compatible with 5V voltage and therefore compatible with Arduino based hardware.
 Mostly you will get one of two commonly used designs:

 * Modules based on Max1348 chip, which has 2 pins on the Arduino side (RXD, TXD) + VCC + GND
 * Modules based on Max485 chip, which has 4 pins on the Arduino side (RO, RE, DE, DI) + VCC + GND